How it all started

 The decision to create GESDA in Switzerland, and specifically in Geneva, has two complementary origins.

-Switzerland, a small country of 8 million inhabitants at the heart of Europe, is relying on a long tradition of disruptive research in science and technology, on a neutrality-driven renowned diplomacy, on a vibrant direct democracy as well as on innovative global companies and people interested in the world affairs.
+Switzerland, a small country of 8 million inhabitants at the heart of Europe, relies on a long tradition of disruptive research in science and technology, on neutrality-driven renowned diplomacy, on a vibrant direct democracy as well as on innovative global companies and people interested in the world affairs.

-Geneva has all the attributes for supporting the global reach and ambitions of GESDA in science and diplomacy.
+Geneva has all the attributes needed to support the global reach and ambitions of GESDA in science and diplomacy.

-- Known as the City of Peace, Rights and Well-Being, Geneva is the place where both the International Red Cross and Red Crescent Movement as well as the CERN were created.
+- Known as the City of Peace, Rights and Well-Being, Geneva is the place where the International Red Cross and Red Crescent Movement as well as the European Organization for Nuclear Research (CERN) were created.

-The Red Cross was founded in 1863 by Henri Dunant and has become the largest humanitarian network in the world bringing medicine and care to the battlefields and to any population facing emergency situations.
+The Red Cross, founded in 1863 by Henri Dunant, has become the largest humanitarian network in the world bringing medicine and care to the battlefields and to any population facing emergency situations.

 CERN was created in 1954 and is now the world’s largest physics laboratory where scientists work to uncover the origins of the universe, a task for which two of them – Tim Berners-Lee and Robert Cailliau – invented the World Wide Web.
 It also served as a forum for dialogue and trust-building among countries when political relations were either tense or non-existent.
 CERN was where the first post- World War II contacts were made between German and Israeli scientists, and where Eastern and Western European nations first worked together before expanding their collaboration to other areas.

-- Since then, Geneva has become the operational hub of the international systemacting through nearly 100 International Organizations, over 700 NGOs, 180 Representations of States, over 1600 Multinational businesses and several world-class Academic Institutions.
+- Since then, Geneva has become the operational hub of the international systemacting through nearly 100 international organizations, over 700 non-governmental organizations (NGOs), 180 representations of states, over 1,600 multinational businesses and several world-class academic institutions.

-- This Geneva-based international ecosystem is working to implement, in every corner of the world, the UN 2030 Sustainable Development Goals (SDGs).Their lead principle “Leaving no-one behind” and the “Right to share in scientific advancement and its benefits” (Art.
+- This Geneva-based international ecosystem is working to implement, worldwide, the Sustainable Development Goals (SDGs) of the United Nations 2030 Agenda for Sustainable Development.Their lead principle “Leaving no-one behind” and the “Right to share in scientific advancement and its benefits” (Art.
 27 of the Universal Declaration of Human Rights) build the foundational stones of GESDA’s actions.

 Scaling-up the rise of science diplomacy in the early 21st century